tshele/Convert-any-website-to-IOS-and-Android-with-Cordova/README.md

 ## GETTING STARTED

+*First install cordova on your computer, in your terminal type npm install -g cordova(Windows) for the Mac type sudo npm install -g cordova.
+To test if cordoav is installed, type cordova in your terminal and follow the following steps to continue.

 * On your terminal type sudo cordova create name of your app com.yourdomain.name of your app name of your app in my case it will be sudo cordova create artificialdev com.yourdomain.artificialdev artificialdev
 * Click enter on your terminal(enter password if asked)